Will Smith Preview, Player Props: Dodgers vs. Marlins

 Will Smith vs. Marlins Preview, Player Prop Bets - August 19

-Will Smith -- with an on-base percentage of .289 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Miami Marlins, with Eury Perez on the mound, on August 19 at 3:00 PM ET.
+On Saturday, Will Smith (.289 on-base percentage in past 10 games, 86 points below season-long percentage) and the Los Angeles Dodgers play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 9:10 PM ET.

-In his last game, he had two hits (going 2-for-5) against the Marlins.
+In his most recent appearance, he had two hits (going 2-for-5) against the Marlins.

 Will Smith Game Info & Props vs. the Marlins